treyhunner/treyhunner.github.com/source/_posts/2021-11-22-python-black-friday-and-cyber-monday-sales-2021.markdown

 ### More Sales To Watch Out For

-**Talk Python** has been offering a Black Friday sale on their [everything bundle](https://training.talkpython.fm/courses/bundle/everything-bundle-2021-q4) every year for a while now (often a discount of $50 or more).
-They'll likely offer another sale this year so check their site on Black Friday for details.

-**Mike Driscoll** often offers Black Friday and Cyber Monday sales on his [Python books](  https://www.blog.pythonlibrary.org/).

 **No Starch** press often offers Black Friday discounts on lots of [Python books](https://nostarch.com/catalog/python) (Al Sweigart, Eric Mathes, and more).